awsdocs/aws-cdk-guide/doc_source/best-practices.md

 In the beginning stages of AWS CDK adoption, it's important to consider how to set up your organization for success\.
 It's a best practice to have a team of experts responsible for training and guiding the rest of the company as they adopt the CDK The size of this team may vary, from one or two people at a small company to a full\-fledged Cloud Center of Excellence \(CCoE\) at a larger company\.
 This team is responsible for setting standards and policies for how cloud infrastructure will be done at your company, as well as for training and mentoring developers\.

+The CCoE may provide guidance on what programming languages should be used for cloud infrastructure\.
+The details will vary from one organization to the next, but a good policy helps make sure developers can easily understand and maintain all cloud infrastructure throughout the company\.

 The CCoE also creates a "landing zone" that defines your organizational units within AWS\.
 A landing zone is a pre\-configured, secure, scalable, multi\-account AWS environment based on best practice blueprints\.
 You can tie together the services that make up your landing zone with [AWS Control Tower](https://aws.amazon.com/controltower/), a high\-level service configures and manages your entire multi\-account system from a single user interface\.

 Development teams should be able use their own accounts for testing and have the ability to deploy new resources in these accounts as needed\.
 Individual developers can treat these resources as extensions of their own development workstation\.
-Using [CDK Pipelines](cdk_pipeline.md), the AWS CDK applications can then be deployed via a shared services account to testing, integration, and production environments \(each isolated in its own AWS region and/or account\) by merging the developers' code into your organization's canonical repository\.
+Using [CDK Pipelines](cdk_pipeline.md), the AWS CDK applications can then be deployed via a CI/CD account to testing, integration, and production environments \(each isolated in its own AWS region and/or account\) by merging the developers' code into your organization's canonical repository\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/cdk/latest/guide/images/best-practice-deploy-to-multiple-accounts.jpg)